Large deviations of one-hidden-layer neural networks: Proofs for Theorem -- quenched LDP

 We still need to prove Lemmas \ref{lem:mean_convergence}, \ref{lem:dominated_convergence}, \ref{lem:weak_convergence_truncation} and \ref{lem:almost_surely_zero}.
 The proof of Lemma \ref{lem:mean_convergence} uses the induced boundedness, which enables us to invoke weak convergence arguments.

-\bep[Proof of Lemma \ref{lem:mean_convergence}] First, note that $f(\th_0)$ cancels out of the equation.
-Further, we can restrict ourselves to only considering $\Phi_f^{(\r^n,\eta^n)}(t, \cdot)$ as replacing $t$ with $s$ makes no difference for the convergence.
-Thus, when splitting up the expectation into its summable components, we get two parts that we can examine separately.
-The convergence of the first part,
+\begin{proof}[Proof of Lemma \ref{lem:mean_convergence}] {When splitting up the expectation into its summable components, we get two parts that we can examine separately.
+First of all, we do not have to consider $f(\theta_0)$ separately and can instead only deal $f(\theta_t)$.
+The convergence of the part,}

 follows with \cite[Theorem A.3.11]{dupuisellis}, which states that if the integrand is bounded and continuous at almost every point with respect to the weak limit of the measure, the integral converges.
 This can be applied since the integrand is bounded and continuous with respect to the uniform topology, $\eta$ has support in a subset of $\CC$ and because the Skorokhod topology coincides with the uniform topology, see \cite[page 124]{billingsley} on $\CC$.
 That $f$ is bounded here follows because $f$ is continuous and its argument is contained in the compact space $B_M(0)$.